pkmnct/qualtrics-google-map-lat-long/README.md

 ## Migrating from 1.x

+Version 2.0 completely reworks this script.
+Instead of loading the entire code for each question, it is loaded once (and cached) for your whole survey.
+Not only does this improve the speed of your survey, but it also makes updating the script in the future much easier.

-If you have used older versions of this script, they will conflict with the new version.
-You must either update each question, or continue using [version 1.4](https://github.com/pkmnct/qualtrics-google-map-lat-long/blob/3e27547a2deae0af65baa2d491c7347d6ad3d85a/README.md).
+If you have used older versions of this script in your survey, they will conflict with the new version.
+You must either update each question in your survey, or continue using [the older version](https://github.com/pkmnct/qualtrics-google-map-lat-long/blob/4e9ab1288e6a030431b0e9eab6db56ba5b5062a2/README.md).

+Alternatively, you can mix 1.x and 2.0 questions, but you must remove the code that loads the Google Maps API in all older questions.
+This is the last code block pasted, below the _Load the Google Maps API if it is not already loaded_ comment.